Blog – Posted on Friday, Nov 29

 At the Stahlbaums’ house, Marie and her brother Fritz are getting ready for the annual holiday party when Herr Drosselmeier sweeps in.
 A brilliant toymaker, he’s also Marie’s beloved godfather, and he’s got a surprise for her: a nutcracker shaped like a soldier.
 But what happens when a jealous Fritz smashes it to pieces?
 With whimsical drawings that capture The Nutcracker’s iconic choreography, this gorgeous picture book is the next best thing to snagging an orchestra seat at the ballet.

-25. A Boy Called Christmas by Matt Haig, illustrated by Chris Mould
+25. A Boy Called Christmas by Matt Haig and Chris Mould

 Before he became Father Christmas, he was just a Finnish boy named Nikolas, son of a widowed father and proud owner of a doll made from a turnip — the only toy he’s ever owned.
 Nikolas’s life might have had its share of hardships, but he was happy, playing with his turnip doll and spending time with his loving papa.
 But one day, his father goes missing in search of the fabled elves, leaving Nikolas alone with his wicked Aunt Carlotta.
 Can the brave young boy find him before it’s too late?